playframework/playframework/documentation/manual/scalaGuide/main/http/ScalaActions.md

 For now we are just interested in simple results: An HTTP result with a status code, a set of HTTP headers and a body to be sent to the web client.

-These results are defined by `play.api.mvc.SimpleResult`:
+These results are defined by `play.api.mvc.Result`:

 @[simple-result-action](code/ScalaActions.scala)